 The state of Arkansas defines a “crisis situation” as one where a household:

 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when:

-To determine the amount of energy assistance for which you are eligible, the Community Action Agency of Arkansas will consider:
+To determine the amount of energy assistance for which you are eligible, the Arkansas CBO will consider:

 Also, whether you are eligible for regular LIHEAP payments or Crisis Assistance payments will influence your maximum benefit amount.

-As of 2020, the maximum annual benefit amount in Arkansas is $475 and the minimum annual benefit amount is $48.
-These amounts apply to heating and cooling assistance.
+As of 2022, the maximum annual benefit amount in Arkansas is $950 for heating and $574 for cooling, and the minimum annual benefit amount is $100 for heating and cooling.

 To qualify for LIHEAP in Arkansas, you must meet the following requirements:

-The Community Action Agency of Arkansas prioritizes households with elderly, disabled or young members.
+The CBOs in Arkansas prioritizes households with elderly, disabled or young members.
 Elderly is considered 60 years or older, and young is considered five years old or younger.

 Learn more about the LIHEAP financial eligibility requirements in Arkansas here.